phillyc/phillyc.github.io/project/pages/getting_the_most.md

 Gantt charting can be a bit like astrological charting, in that people expect accurate predictions out of wildly to impossibly hard to predict processes.
 Unlike astrology though, it has a few redeeming merits.
 (Sorry astrologers)

-First, I've found that over the last eight months, with a milestone every 30 days or so, my team can be relied on to resolve around twenty two issues per milestone.
+First, I've found that over the last eight months, with a milestone every 30 days or so, my team can be relied on to resolve around twenty issues per milestone.
+Now I can plan accordingly, where if we wasn't recording sucessful completions, I wouldn't have an easy way to gauge how many issues I can likely clear in a calendar month.

 Second, the Gannt chart allows me to identfy developers who are under or over burdened at a glance.
 That kind of knoweldge would take several screens in [GitLab][1].

-Third, being able to keep an eye on individual issues that have been open for several days let's me step in to offer additional help to a developer who may be struggling, or just plain forgot he had an open issue!
+Third, being able to monitor individual issues that have been open for several days let's me step in to offer additional help to a developer who may be struggling, or just plain forgot he had an open issue.

 There are a few more reasons to incorporate Gantt charting into your management stack, but I'll save those for a future article.
 Suffice to say, it's a pretty damn good management tool.